vonkanehoffen/wix-style-react/docs/usage-without-yoshi.md

 #### requirements

-We use [Stylable](https://stylable.io) for components in this library.
-In order for the webpack to work properly you need to install stylable as well.
+We use [Stylable](https://wixplosives.github.io/stylable-v1-docs/) version 1 for components in this library.
+In order for the webpack to work properly you need to install stylable version 1 as well.

 `yarn add --dev stylable @stylable/core @stylable/webpack-plugin`